sintel-dev/Draco/README.md

 #### Demo Dataset

-For development and demonstration purposes, we include a dataset which includes data from several telemetry signals associated with one turbine already formatted as expected by the GreenGuard Pipelines.
+For development and demonstration purposes, we include a dataset with data from several telemetry signals associated with one wind energy production turbine.

-This formatted dataset can be browsed and downloaded directly from the [d3-ai-green-guard AWS S3 Bucket](https://d3-ai-green-guard.s3.amazonaws.com/index.html).
+This data, which has been already formatted as expected by the GreenGuard Pipelines, can be browsed and downloaded directly from the [d3-ai-green-guard AWS S3 Bucket](https://d3-ai-green-guard.s3.amazonaws.com/index.html).

 This dataset is adapted from the one used in the project by Cohen, Elliot J.,